Programvareverkstedet/dibbler/docs/economics.md

 ## Who owns a product

+When throwing away products, it can be useful to know who added the products in the first place.
+Dibbler will look back at its event log to determine who added the products that are being thrown away, and pull the money from their balance in order for the economy to stay sane.

+The algorithm is based on FIFO (first in, first out), meaning that the products that were added first are the ones that will be considered thrown away first.
+This might not always be accurate in real life (someone could buy a newer product and add it to the shelf before an older product is added and then considered newer by the system), but it is an overall reasonable approximation.

-When adding a product
+### When adding a product

-When buying a product
+### When buying a product

-When adjusting the product count
+### When adjusting the product count

 ## Other actions